pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 External stakeholders (i.e. DAO/Foundation) need to be involved in adjusting the `ProofRequirementThreshold` by statistically analyzing onchain data, along with selecting an appropriate `ProofRequestProbability` that balances scalability and security.
-These values lead to calculating expected rewards and penalties of honest and dishonest Suppliers respectively, which should drive the decision for what `SupplierMinStake` should be.
+In turn, these values are used to derive on-chain reward and penalty amounts for honest and dishonest Suppliers, respectively.
+The penalty amount is then used to derive `SupplierMinStake`.
 Reasonably selected values can be chosen to easily scale the network by `100x` without compromising security.

 The results show that choosing a value of `20 POKT` for `ProofRequirementThreshold`, the `95th percentile` of all Claims, along with a `ProofRequestProbability` of `0.01`, can enable `100x` scalability of the network if the `Slashing penalty` for invalid/missing proofs is set to `2,000 POKT`.
-As long as the minimum required stake for Suppliers exceeds this value, the funds will be available for slashing staking is set to `2,000 POKT`.
+As long as the minimum required stake for Suppliers exceeds this value, staked collateral will be available for slashing, if needed.

-Under future work, we look at a potential attack vector that still needs to be considered, along with further research on the topic.
+In future work, we will look at a potential attack vector that still needs to be considered, along with further research on the topic.

 ## Problem Statement